 Power and control cables may be purchased from Bridgeman Communications and they have wiring diagrams available.

 Programming Tip: If the programmer errors when trying to read or write to the radio, make sure the radio is not in scan mode.
 When the programmer is connected to the radio, the display shows SC1 and will not change until the programmer is disconnected.

-Programming hardware for an ST2 is a Midland 70-1080, 70-1308 programmer, or GCC's clone of the 70-1308 called the MP-1.
+Programming hardware for an ST2 is a Midland 70-1080, 70-1308 programmer, or GCC's current clone of the 70-1308 called the MP-1.
 You can order it here.
 The 70-1308 or MP-1 plugs into your computer's serial port.
 See our Programmer FAQ if you are experiencing problems with reading/writing to your ST2.
-ST2's seem to be more finicky than XTR's and there have been a few cases where other vender's programmers have not worked properly with them but the XTR performed with no problems.
+ST2's seem to be more finicky than the XTR series and there have been a few cases where other vender's programmers have not worked properly with them but the GCC programmer performed with no problems.

 ST2 software comes in both MS DOS and Windows versions.
 The Windows version works with Win95, Win98.
 Many reports have come in that it works with 2000 Professional, and XP.
 Refer to our Programmer FAQ for more information.

 Frequency programming is straightforward in both DOS and Windows software.
 Programming the radio for the control panel features can be a nightmare.
 There are many different configurations between the standard and public safety control panels.
 There is some information posted in the MidlandLMR Yahoo Group (link on our resources page).
 If you have information on programming for the various control panels, we would like your contribution.
 Programming out of band frequencies may require a file in the software be edited.
 This can be done in any text editor to open up the bandsplit.

 Note: These codes are displayed on the channel readout and not in software